etai-shuchatowitz/huggingface-discovery-service/README.md

 # Model etais-org:huggingface-discovery:huggingface-discovery

-A model for downloading h5, pytorch or safetensor models from Hugging Face
+A model for downloading H5, Pytorch or Safetensor models from Hugging Face.

+**Note**: Right now this only will download a single `.safetensors` file and so will not work with large models that are comprised of multiple `.safetensors`.
+This also downloads to local storage and won't clean up after itself unlike much package management.

 ### Configuration
 The following attribute template can be used to configure this model: